How to Fix: Chromecontinue Where You Left off Feature Not Working

 2. Reopen Closed Tabs Through Chrome’s History

-Your most recently opened tabs will also be accessible through Chrome’s History.
-It’s straightforward to access, through the app’s menu:
+Your most recently opened tabs are also accessible through Chrome’s History.
+It’s easy to access through the app’s menu:

-- Open the Chrome menu by clicking the three vertical lines on the upper right of the screen.
+- Open the Google Chrome menu by clicking the three vertical dots.

 - Select History.

-- Another option is to follow those same steps and select either History from the open menu (which will group your recent tabs chronologically), or to choose Grouped History, which organizes recent tabs by group.
+Another option is to follow the steps above and select either History from the open menu (which will group your recent tabs chronologically), or to choose Grouped History, which organizes recent tabs by group.

 Troubleshooting Complete: Enjoy a Smoother Chrome Experience